Jondolf/bevy_docs_extension_demo/docs-rs/README.md

 ## Building on Docs.rs

-Extentions can be applied to docs.rs builds by providing the relevant arguments for `rustdoc-args` in your `Cargo.toml`.
+Extensions can be applied to [docs.rs] builds by providing the relevant arguments for `rustdoc-args` in your `Cargo.toml`.
 See the [`rustdoc` documentation] for a list of available arguments.